Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Bounded Hamming-weight and few-body -invariant algebras

 \begin{proposition}[MGGM basis representation of HW-preserving generators] Fix $k$ and an ordering $\{|a\rangle\}_{a=1}^{d_k}$ of $\mathcal{H}_k$ as in \cref{def:MGGMbasisforHWalgebras}.
 For a fixed pair of qubits $i,j$, define the set of $\emph{active basis pairs}$

-i.e.\ all ordered pairs of HW-$k$ computational basis states that differ only by exchanging the occupations of $i$ and $j$ (equivalently, those with local patterns $01$ and $10$ at $(i,j)$).
+where $x^{(a)}\in\{0,1\}^n$ is the bit string corresponding to $|a\rangle$, $e_i$ is the unit bit string at site $i$, and $\oplus$ denotes bitwise addition modulo two.
+Equivalently, $C_{ij}^{(k)}$ contains precisely those pairs of HW-$k$ basis states that agree on all sites except $i,j$, where their local patterns are $01$ and $10$.
 Then, on $\mathcal{H}_k$, the four HW-preserving basis terms from \cref{eq:HWgeneratorDECOMPOSED} admit the MGGM expansions

 where the identification of indices $a,b$ depends on the chosen ordering of HW-$k$ basis states.
 Consequently, any two-qubit HW-preserving generator $H_{ij}$ of the form in~\cref{def:HWgenerators} restricts to